Pedagogy: Pedagogical considerations

+Teaching method

 Hidden curriculum

 A hidden curriculum refers to extra educational activities or side effect of an education, "[lessons] which are learned but not openly intended" such as the transmission of norms, values, and beliefs conveyed in the classroom and the social environment.

 Learning space

 Learning space or learning setting refers to a physical setting for a learning environment, a place in which teaching and learning occur.
-The term is commonly used as a more definitive alternative to "classroom," but it may also refer to an indoor or outdoor location, either actual or virtual.
+The term is commonly used as a more definitive alternative to "classroom", but it may also refer to an indoor or outdoor location, either actual or virtual.
 Learning spaces are highly diverse in use, learning styles, configuration, location, and educational institution.
 They support a variety of pedagogies, including quiet study, passive or active learning, kinesthetic or physical learning, vocational learning, experiential learning, and others.

 Learning theories

 Learning theories are conceptual frameworks describing how knowledge is absorbed, processed, and retained during learning.
 Cognitive, emotional, and environmental influences, as well as prior experience, all play a part in how understanding, or a world view, is acquired or changed and knowledge and skills retained.